 Wooden blocks are a good example of simple and open-ended Montessori-inspired toys, and your child will love durable wooden blocks such as these Tegu Magnetic wooden blocks which they can stack, use to learn about colors and shapes, and build anything they can imagine!

 Balance boards such as the Kinderfeets balance board also make great open-ended toys; in addition to teaching about balance, coordination and spatial awareness, your child can also use them in a variety of ways: as a bridge, a balance board, a fort, and so on.

-In a Montessori playroom, each object has its own place, which allows your child to know exactly where everything goes.
+In Montessori play, each object has its own place, which allows your child to know exactly where everything goes.
 This allows them to pick their toys and activities – then put them back in the same spot – by themselves.

-If you’re tempted to propose a Montessori playroom to your child, remember that the easiest way to achieve this is to keep things simple and to privilege open spaces where your child can freely express themselves.
+If you’re tempted to propose Montessori play to your child, remember that the easiest way to achieve this is to keep things simple and to privilege open spaces where your child can freely express themselves.